SAP-samples/btp-service-metadata/metadata-exploration/README.md

 > There are some issues running `jq` with glob patterns on Windows shells (PowerShell and CMD) - see the [Wildcards on Windows](https://github.com/stedolan/jq/issues/1644) issue for more information.
 We recommend you use WSL2 on Windows.

+All the metadata files used in these examples are within the [v0/](../v0/) directory in this repository.

+> In each case there's a convenience script that calls `jq`, pointing to the metadata files, and specifies the appropriate `jq` filter file.
+All these scripts are in, execution requires you to be in, this `metadata-explorations/` directory.

 ## Inventory exploration

 There's an `inventory.json` file which contains a summary of all the services, applications and environments.
 Each entry is represented by an object, each of which look like this: